Can a smart lock be fitted to the door of a rented property?

-As we have already covered recently on GearBrain, renters can install a wide range of smart home devices — and often without checking with their landlord first.
+As we have previously said on GearBrain, renters can install a wide range of smart home devices — and often without checking with their landlord first.
 Lights like those by Philips Hue and LIFX are easily fitted and removed, and smart plugs make a wide range of appliances smarter without any DIY requirements whatsoever.

-With smart locks, this situation changes.
+With smart locks, however, the situation is different.
 Some smart locks — those which require you to change the deadbolt or install a numerical keypad outside — are unlikely to get the go-ahead from your landlord.
-Unless you can convince them that a professionally-fitted lock will enhance security (perhaps after a neighbor's lock was compromised), then they will likely say no.
+Unless you can convince them that a professionally-fitted lock will enhance security (perhaps after a neighbor's lock was compromised), then they will likely say no, as too much needs changing and there's the possibility of you locking them out of their own property.

-However, there are some smart locks which use the door's existing deadbolt, fit in a couple of minutes with just a screwdriver, are completely removable and reversible — and, importantly, can function exactly the same as before, so your landlord can still enter with their own key.
+However, there are some smart locks that use the door's existing deadbolt, fit in a couple of minutes with just a screwdriver (or even no tools at all), are completely removable and reversible — and, importantly, can function exactly the same as before, so your landlord can still enter with their own key.

 Friday Smart Lock - $199

-Claimed to be the smallest retrofit smart lock currently on sale, the Friday Smart Lock fits to your existing deadbolt in just a few minutes, which means the door can still be opened with the original key.
+No longer the property of Friday Labs, the Friday Smart Lock is now produced by Friday Home.
+The lock fits to your existing deadbolt in just a few minutes, which means the door can still be opened from the outside with the original key.

-The Friday's sleek design is much more pleasing to the eye than the chunky August, and its latch cover can be swapped out for a range of seven alternatives with different colors and finishes designed to match your decor.e
+The Friday's sleek design is much more pleasing to the eye than the chunky August, and its latch cover can be swapped out for a range of seven alternatives with different colors and finishes designed to match your decor. the lock is powered by a compact rechargeable battery that is unique to the lock and a main reason why it is more compact than most.
+However, this does mean your lock won't work automatically for a few hours while the battery is charged.
+It will however always work with the key, of course.

-Fitting the Friday will require your landlord's permission.
-But given they can still access the property with their key, the deadbolt remains the same as before, and the device can be removed when you leave, they might grant you permission.
+Fitting the Friday will require your landlord's permission (as with all smart locks, realistically).
+But given they can still access the property with their key, the deadbolt remains the same as before, and the device can be removed when you leave, they might well grant you permission to install it.

 August is one of the bigger names in smart locks, and it just so happens that the firm's third-generation Smart Lock Pro+ Connect can be fitted to locks without changing the deadbolt or using different keys.